tylerbutler/engineer/engineer/docs_source/themes/oleb.rst

 Ole's site as a reference.

 .. note::
-   :ref:`oleb` uses several fonts available at TypeKit.
+   By default :ref:`oleb` uses several fonts available at TypeKit.
 These fonts are available as part of TypeKit's trial plan.

 Settings
 ========